ezzz-coder/recipe-rating-analysis/README.md

 | `date` | Date of interaction |
 | `rating` | Rating given |
 | `review` | Review text |

 Each row of this dataset represents a user review to a given recipe.
 The data includes multiple reviews from different user to a speific recipe, resulting in the large number of rows.<br>

+To analyze the relationship between number of ingredients and rating, we need to make two new columns: `averageRating` column, which is computed by taking the average of all ratings of a given recipe, and `isFewIngredients` column, which is computed by comparing `n_ingredients` column with the median number of ingredients used.
+More Details will be given in the data cleaning section.<br>